Knives out on all sides for draft Brexit deal

 No deal

-That would see some form of hard border between the Republic of Ireland (in the EU) and Northern Ireland, jeopardising a peace agreement there which ended decades of sectarian violenace.
+That would see some form of hard border between the Republic of Ireland (in the EU) and Northern Ireland, jeopardising a peace agreement there which ended decades of sectarian violence.

 It could see Scotland call a second independence referendum, threatening to break up the UK.